Chotiwat Lattapanit uses photography as therapy and images as memory bank for his children in this latest IPA Mentorship Project.

-We are offering one Scholarship Grant to the IPA Mentorship Program in September.
-APPLICATION DEADLINE: SUNDAY, 10TH AUGUST 2014.
+We are offering 1 Scholarship Grant for the 10th Edition of the IPA Mentorship Program commencing in late March 2016.
+APPLICATION DEADLINE: SUNDAY, 14TH FEBRUARY 2016.

-We are calling for applications to one Scholarship Grant for the IPA Mentorship Program July 2014.
-APPLICATION DEADLINE: TUESDAY, 24TH JUNE 2014.
+We are offering 1 Scholarship Grant for the JULY 2015 Edition of the IPA Mentorship Program.
+APPLICATION DEADLINE: FRIDAY, 12TH JUNE 2015.

 Editing is a numbers game.
 The more images and range you have, the more options you have to weave a sequence.

 The airport is a mass transit point for departures and arrivals.
 I found particular interest in the staging of objects in such a functional space.

 “ Not until we are lost do we begin to understand ourselves.” – Henry David Thoreau